Shopping Cart

 Allantoin Interactions

-Allantoin can be easily combined with other active ingredients , such as azelaic , vitamin C or vitamin E , as no interactions are known.
+Allantoin can be combined well with other active ingredients , such as azelaic , vitamin C or vitamin E , as no interactions are known.

-• From 0.2%: Keratoplastic effect: Allantoin dissolves the bonds between dead skin cells and acts similarly to a 10% urea solution, thereby reducing keratinization.
+• From 0.2%: Keratoplastic effect: Allantoin dissolves the bonds between dead skin cells and acts similarly to a 10% urea solution, thereby reducing cornification.

-• Usual concentration: 0.5% to 2%: In this concentration, allantoin has a soothing, moisturizing effect and promotes wound healing.
+• Typical concentration: 0.5% to 2%: At this concentration, allantoin has a soothing, moisturizing effect and promotes wound healing.

-• From 5%: Keratolytic effect (only permitted in medical products): In high concentrations, allantoin removes the stratum corneum of the skin.
+• From 5%: Keratolytic effect (only permitted in medical devices): In high concentrations, allantoin removes the stratum corneum of the skin.

 The optimal dosage for your skin depends on your skin type and individual needs.

-Allantoin is a byproduct of uric acid, and can be extracted from urea.
-Urea is the result of metabolic processes that occur in most organisms, such as animals and including humans and bacteria.
+Allantoin is a byproduct of uric acid and can be extracted from urea.
+Urea is the result of metabolic processes that occur in most organisms, including animals, humans, and bacteria.

 Allantoin occurs naturally in various plants, with comfrey being particularly rich in this active ingredient.
-It is also found in salsify, wheat germ, soy germ, rice , cauliflower, green beans and horse chestnut .
+It is also found in black salsify, wheat germ, soybean sprouts, rice , cauliflower, green beans, and horse chestnuts .

-rice Rice as skin care Ingredient: Oryza Sativa Rice Extract
+rice Rice as a skincare ingredient: Oryza Sativa Rice Extract

 Horse Chestnut: Aesculus Hippocastanum Seed Extract

-In the past, allantoin was extracted from the larvae of the golden fly.
-These have been used for centuries in wound healing because they specifically eat dead tissue and release large amounts of allantoin in the process.
-Today, larvae no longer have to be killed to obtain allantoin because it can be synthesized both from plants and in the laboratory.
+Allantoin was formerly extracted from the larvae of the green bottle fly.
+These larvae have been used for centuries in wound healing because they selectively feed on dead tissue, releasing large quantities of allantoin in the process.
+Today, it is no longer necessary to kill larvae to obtain allantoin, as it can be synthesized both from plants and in the laboratory.

 Older Post Newer Post